yggdrash/yggdrash/docs/api/jsonrpc-api.md

 #### getTransactionReceipt

-Returns the TransactionRecipt of transaction hash.
+Returns the TransactionReceipt of transaction hash.

 **Parameter**